Scroll down to see inspirational videos.

 I have always loved working with animals and when I was in high school, I volunteered at the Humane Society of Truckee Tahoe.
 While volunteering at the Humane Society, I would play with dogs and cats, walk dogs along the walking path and make peanut butter Kong's as treats for the animals.

-I also volunteered for a week at my Uncle Tom's Newport Mesa Animal Hospital.
+I have also volunteered as a Veterinary Assistant a few weeks at my Uncle Tom's Newport Mesa Animal Hospital.
 I helped "Dr. Tom" give shots, with surgeries, dentistry pulling teeth, bandaging paws, and helped with baths.

 I have worked at Canine Country and Truckee Tahoe Pet Lodge with dogs and cats.
 I also make Kong's with treats in them for the guests.
 I play with the dogs in the play yard and play with cats in the cat room.
 I do laundry and put towels, dishes and rags in the correct rooms.
 I clean dirty nose prints off the windows and vacuum hair in the groomer's room and lobby.
 During holidays, I help decorate for our celebrations.